cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rules/rate-limiting/request-rate.md

 <Aside type='warning' header='Important'>

-This feature is only available for selected customers in the Enterprise plan.
+This feature is only available for selected customers on an Enterprise plan.

 </Aside>